isacben/monkeying-around/README.md

 1. Finished the pixelated transition shader.
 2. Added a re spawner.
-3. Added bananas to the re spawner for when the game is restarted.
+3. Added bananas to the re-spawner for when the game is restarted.
+4. Added lunch boxes to the re-spawner for when the game is restarted.

+#### Day 18 - Nov 24rd, 2022

+1. Completed a minimum HUD (might add some pictures)
+2. Completed the way to restart the game.